kailash-manasarovar/statement/docs/timeline/2022/october.md

 !!! note
     - Could this have been a warning from Patricia?
 Or were my British friends 100% complicit.
-    - It seems likely now that Hazel Smith would have gotten this information from her friendship with Dandy and passed it onto Patricia, who is a clear associate, with instructions to repeat it, [choker seed style](march.md#planting-the-choker-seeds).
+    - It seems likely now that Hazel Smith would have gotten this information from her friendship with Dandy and passed it onto Patricia, who is a clear associate, with instructions to repeat it, [choker-seed style](march.md#planting-the-choker-seeds).

 ## Halloween